- Solicitors For Business

 We requested Mr R’s medical records, which confirmed his diagnosis of mesothelioma.
 However, before we were able to get Mr R examined by an independent consultant chest physician, Mr R sadly passed away.

-Andrew spoke with his family, who asked if we’d be able to continue the claim in Mr R’s wife’s name, but wondered if instructions could be given on her behalf.
+Andrew spoke with his family, who asked if we would be able to continue the claim in Mr R’s wife’s name, but wondered if instructions could be given on her behalf.
 As Mr and Mrs R both had children from previous relationships, it was not immediately clear who should be running the claim.
-However, an investigation led us to discover that ultimately, it should come from Mrs R’s children and the family indicated they were happy with this.
+However, an investigation led us to discover that, ultimately, it should come from Mrs R’s children and the family indicated they were happy with this.

 In their response to us, the insurance company relied on the “trigger litigation” in Mr R’s case, which jeopardised his potential compensation award.
 This argument was made by several insurers who felt that an individual should not be allowed to make a claim from the point that they were exposed to asbestos, but from the point that their asbestos-related disease was diagnosed, which would mean the insurance company would not have to pay any compensation.